sahanakoli/react-event-menagement-auth/questions_and_answers.md

 #### - A

-#### This question answer is empty object .Because the greeting value is not defined.Since greeting has no value.So greeting output is empty object.
+#### This question answer is empty object .Because the greeting value is not defined.Since greeting has empty object.So greeting output is empty object.

 </p>
 </details>